venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/kernel/test_data_abort.md

    4. `cacheway`: value returned in this field indicates the cache way or ways in which the error occurred

 3. `dfar` (Data Fault Address Register): Address of the data trying to be written or read.
-4. `address`: Address of instruction which is trying to access dfar address
+4. `lr`: Link Register when the exception occurred.
-5. `spsr`: Saved Program status registers to get the program status when the exception occured.
+5. `spsr`: Saved Program status registers to get the program status when the exception occurred.

 \note Please refer to R5F TRM for more information